edenartlab/eden_comfy_pipelines/README.md

 <h1>eden_comfy_pipelines</h1>
 <p>A collection of custom nodes and workflows for ComfyUI.
-Most nodes are not yet documented in this README but are used in our [workflows](https://github.com/edenartlab/workflows) repo.</p>
+Most nodes are not yet documented in this README but are used in our workflows repo: https://github.com/edenartlab/workflows.</p>

 <h2>Current nodes:</h2>